 Conventional medicine uses a simple model of reducing cholesterol levels with drugs and low-fat diets or fixing defective arteries with surgery.
 Both methods come with side effects and health costs.
 It appears that to truly improve cardiovascular health a multi-faceted approach needs to be taken both in prevention and cure.
 As practitioners of functional medicine, we aim to get to the heart of the matter by addressing the biochemical imbalances that lie underneath the symptoms.
 We employ both nutritional and lifestyle changes that lead to an improvement in these imbalances.

 At the International Institute of Nutrition, we test for these markers using a state of the art blood test which gives us valuable data and allows us to accurately assess your cardiovascular health.
 We take a holistic approach to healing and recovery.
-We use sound diet to improve blood sugar levels and reduce inflammation.
+We use a sound diet to improve blood sugar levels and reduce inflammation.
 We use employ groundbreaking nutraceuticals to improve cellular energy, heart muscle function and the health of the arteries.
 We make lifestyle changes to reduce stress and improve healing.

 If you are interested in finding out more about how we can help you, you can book in for a free 20-minute skype consultation by clicking on the button below.